Knox Platform for Enterprise frequently asked questions

 By design, licenses are periodically and automatically revalidated.
 However, in certain cases (for example, if a device is offline for an extended period of time), automatic revalidation can’t occur.
 If a previously activated license is not validated for 180 days, the license assignment will be automatically released.
 This is called automatic license assignment release.

-The KPE Premium license, available at no cost, includes 10,000,000 seats, which expire 2 years from the date of activation.
+The Knox Platform for Enterprise Premium license is free and includes 10,000,000 seats.
+It expires 2 years from the date of activation.

 If your enterprise is highly regulated and does not allow communication with external servers, you can request the on-premises Knox server, which handles license verification within your firewall.
 Samsung charges an extra fee for this service.
 For more information, contact your Samsung representative or reseller, or use our Contact Us form.